 Norethisterone is a synthetic version of progestogen, which is a hormone naturally produced in the body.
 The branded version of this medication is called Utovlan.
 Norethisterone can be used by women to delay their period (and stop ovulation from occurring) in special circumstances.

 How does Norethisterone work?

 Progestogens are hormones that sustain the lining of the uterus.
-The levels of progestogens usually fall before a period is due causing the lining of the uterus to shed and menstration to start.
+The levels of progestogens usually fall before a period is due causing the lining of the uterus to shed and menstruation to start.
 Norethisterone can therefore help maintain the lining of the uterus and delay it from shedding and causing a menstrual period.

 How do I take Norethisterone?

-In special cases e.g. travel, Norethestirone can be used to postpone menstration by taking it at a low 5mg dose three times a day, starting three days before the expected onset of menstration.
+In special cases e.g. travel, Norethestirone can be used to postpone menstruation by taking it at a low 5mg dose three times a day, starting three days before the expected onset of menstruation.
 A normal period should take place two to three days after stopping the medication.
 It is important to note that Norethisterone tablets taken this way will not exert any contraceptive action.

 What are the cautions related to using Norethisterone?

 Although Norethisterone is commonly used for period delay, it is important to check if the medication is suitable for you.
 Norethisterone should not be used by people suffering with certain conditions or those using certain medications.
 Long-term use of Norethisterone is not recommended as it can disturb hormonal balance and result in adverse effects.
 You should always read the patient information leaflet (PIL) for Norethisterone before taking this medication to ensure it is safe for you to use.

 Can I use Norethisterone for Period Delay if I’m using contraceptive tablets?